legal herstory pioneers

 -

-In 1963, swore in President, Lyndon Johnson, upon President Kennedy's assassination, becoming the first woman to swear in a U.S. President.
+In 1963, swore in President Lyndon B. Johnson upon President Kennedy's assassination, becoming the first woman to swear in a U.S. President.

 Alta Hulett